Suffering Back Pain. What Should You Do?

 While lower back pain is commonplace, the diagnosis of the cause of your back pain is specific to you, and therefore, the treatment or investigation pathway varies for each case.

 A spinal health care professional can assist you with a prompt diagnosis, early referral, acute and chronic back pain relief, plus long-term self-management or back pain prevention strategies specific to you.
-You should feel confident that your practitioner has screened you particular pathologies that require urgent medical attention.
+You should feel confident that your practitioner has screened you for particular pathologies that require urgent medical attention.
 They should assess you for neurological deficits such as:

 - loss of bowel or bladder function,

 - loss of sensation,